 MOS is entered by interrupting the standard boot process via the serial console (by selecting TMOS maintenance at the GRUB boot menu) or booting from USB media.

-The grub_default -d command can be used to display the MOS version currently installed.
-Note, only one copy of MOS is installed on the system (taken from the latest TMOS image file installed) regardless of the number of volumes present.
+Only one copy of MOS is installed on the system (taken from the latest TMOS image file installed) regardless of the number of volumes present.

 End User Diagnostics (EUD)

 EUD is a software program used to perform a series of BIG-IP hardware tests – accessible via the serial console only on system boot.
 EUD is run from the boot menu or via supported USB media.

 TMOS Operating Planes